Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 Activity is the external and internal activity of a person, regulated by a conscious goal.
 External activity is objective, material activity, and internal activity is the activity of memory, thinking, etc.

 Considering activity as a subject of research, A.N.
-Leontiev singled out its structure, which includes:
+Leontiev identified its structure, which includes:

 1. Subject content:

-a) need - need, a state of tension that prompts search activity, in the process of which the object of need is (fixed);
+a) need - a need, a state of tension that encourages search activity, in the process of which the object of need is found (fixed);

-b) motive - the stimulus of activity.
+b) motive - the stimulator of activity.
 With the appearance of a motive, all behavior changes dramatically, it becomes directed;

-c) the goal is what the activity is aimed at.
-The goal is always realized by the person before the beginning of the activity itself (anticipation);
+c) goal - what the activity is aimed at.
+The goal is always realized by the individual before the start of the activity itself (anticipation);

-d) conditions - external (material, subject) and internal (level of development of cognitive processes), on which the result and quality of activity depend.
+d) conditions - external (material, objective) and internal (level of development of cognitive processes), on which the result and quality of activity depend.

 2. Operational part:

 a) actions are relatively completed elements of activity aimed at achieving a specific, intermediate, conscious goal.
-The purpose of the action is usually understood.
+The purpose of the action is usually realized.
 If this is not the case, then the action is called impulsive.
 Actions can be external (for example, motor, external speech) or internal (for example, mnemonic, mental, sensory, perceptual, etc.).
-External and internal actions are interconnected and can pass into each other.
+External and internal actions are interconnected and can transform into each other.

-The transition of an external action into an internal one is called internalization.
-For example, the action of addition child first pro-
+The transition of external action to internal action is called internalization.
+For example, the child first performs the action of addition

-It exhausts with the help of external actions, on sticks, and only then do they become internal mental actions.
-The transition of an internal action to an external one is called exteriorization.
-For example, the child's reasoning about how he performed the counting action is the translation of his internal actions (thoughts) into external ones (external speech).
-Control and self-assessment actions are important for achieving the result of the activity;
+It harasses with the help of external actions, on sticks, and only then do they become internal mental actions.
+The transition of internal action to external action is called exteriorization.
+For example, a child’s reasoning about how he performed the act of counting is the translation of his internal actions (thoughts) to external ones (external speech).
+Control and self-assessment actions are important for achieving performance results;

-b) actions consist of elements that are called operations - these are ways to perform actions.
+b) actions consist of elements called operations - these are ways of performing actions.
 The goals of the operations are not understood.
-Operations can also be external and internal (external - take, move, omit; internal - analysis, synthesis, comparison, generalization, abstraction, concretization).
+Operations can also be external and internal (external - take, move, drop; internal - analysis, synthesis, comparison, generalization, abstraction, concretization).

 Activity is a property of all living things.
-The activity of the personality is manifested in its conscious, selective actions.
+The activity of the individual is manifested in its conscious, selective actions.

-Activity is a specifically human activity regulated by consciousness, generated by needs and aimed at the knowledge and transformation of the external world and the person himself.
+Activity is a specifically human activity regulated by consciousness, generated by needs and aimed at understanding and transforming the external world and the person himself.

-A goal is something that realizes a human need and acts as an image of the end result.
+A goal is something that fulfills a human need and acts as an image of the final result.

-Anticipation is the representation of the result of an action in the mind of a person before it is actually carried out.
+Anticipation is the presentation of the result of an action in a person’s mind before it is actually carried out.

 Action is a relatively completed element of activity aimed at achieving a certain intermediate, conscious goal.

-The action can be both external, performed in an expanded form with the participation of the motor apparatus and sensory organs, and internal, performed in the mind.
+The action can be either external, performed in an expanded form with the participation of the motor apparatus and sensory organs, or internal, performed in the mind.

-Impulsive actions - actions performed involuntarily and insufficiently controlled by consciousness.
+Impulsive actions are actions performed involuntarily and not sufficiently controlled by consciousness.

-Perceptual actions are the main structural units of the process of perception, including the detection of an object of perception and its correlation with memory samples.
+Perceptual actions are the main structural units of the perception process, including the detection of an object of perception and its correlation with memory patterns.

-Mnemic actions are the actions of remembering, holding and recalling any material.
+Mnemonic actions are actions of memorizing, retaining and recalling any material.

-Control actions - actions of comparison with the sample.
+Control actions - actions of comparison with a sample.

-Mental actions are various human actions performed in the inner plane of consciousness.
-It has been experimentally established that motor, motor components are necessarily included in mental actions.
+Mental actions are various human actions performed in the internal plane of consciousness.
+It has been experimentally established that mental actions necessarily include motor components.

-Exteriorization - the transition from the internal, mental plan of action to the external, implemented in the form of techniques and actions with objects.
+Exteriorization is a transition from an internal, mental plan of action to an external one, implemented in the form of techniques and actions with objects.

 ACTIVITY AS AN EXPLANATORY PRINCIPLE

-The category of activity as an explanatory principle is used in the study of cognitive processes, motivation, will, emotions, personality, etc. This means that the psyche can be considered as a mental activity with all its structural elements, and not just as a mental process.
-So, considering memory as a mental activity, we must single out: the purpose of this activity, motives, mnemonic actions, as well as actions of control and self-esteem.
-This allows us to consider memory from a completely different perspective, and, consequently, to single out other previously unknown aspects of it and to cognize this mental function deeper and more thoroughly.
-The explanatory principle underlies the principles of analysis of the psyche in psychology: 1) the principle of the unity of consciousness and activity; 2) the principle of the unity of the structure of external and internal activities; 3) the principle of internalization - externalization as a mechanism for the assimilation of socio-historical experience; 4) the principle of the dependence of mental reflection on the place of the reflected object in the structure of activity, etc.
+The category of activity as an explanatory principle is used in the study of cognitive processes, motivation, will, emotions, personality, etc. This means that the psyche can be considered as mental activity with all its structural elements, and not just as a mental process.
+Thus, considering memory as a mental activity, we must highlight: the purpose of this activity, motives, mnemonic actions, as well as actions of control and self-esteem.
+This allows us to consider memory from a completely different perspective, and therefore, to highlight other previously unknown aspects of it and to understand this mental function more deeply and thoroughly.
+The explanatory principle underlies the principles of analysis of the psyche in psychology: 1) the principle of the unity of consciousness and activity; 2) the principle of unity of structure of external and internal activities; 3) the principle of interiorization - exteriorization as a mechanism for assimilating socio-historical experience; 4) the principle of dependence of mental reflection on the place of the reflected object in the structure of activity, etc.

-The concept of activity extends to a wide range of problems (development, training, professional activity).
-However, in the scientific world, it still raises doubts as a defining principle of psychology.
+The concept of activity extends to a wide range of problems (development, training, professional activities).
+However, in scientific world it is still questionable as a defining principle of psychology.

 Activity, on the one hand, is a condition for the development of personality and the manifestation of its qualities.
 On the other hand, the activity itself, in turn, depends on the level of development of the individual, acting as the subject of this activity.